petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/connecting-liferay-dxp-to-analytics-cloud.md

 1. You must have access to at least one Analytics Cloud workspace.
 As a paid Analytics Cloud user, you should see your workspace upon login.
 If you don't, contact support through [help.liferay.com](https://help.liferay.com/).

+2. (Optional) Liferay DXP's batch engine is utilized for syncing users.
+Increase the batch size if syncing a very large number of users.
+In Liferay DXP, navigate to _Global Menu_ &rarr; _Instance Settings_ &rarr; _Batch Engine_.
+Set the _Export Batch Size_ and _Import Batch Size_ to `1000`.

 ## Using the Onboarding Guide

 1. Log into Analytics Cloud and select your workspace.